 What Is Water Hammer?

-Water hammer — also called hydraulic shock — is a sudden, high-pressure shockwave that travels through your pipes when fast-moving water is abruptly stopped or forced to change direction.
-The result?
-A loud banging, thudding, or rattling noise that you've probably heard right after shutting off a faucet, flushing a toilet, or when your washing machine finishes filling.
+Water hammer, also called hydraulic shock, is a sudden, high-pressure shockwave that travels through your pipes when fast-moving water is abruptly stopped or forced to change direction.
+The result is a loud banging, thudding, or rattling noise that you've probably heard right after shutting off a faucet, flushing a toilet, or when your washing machine finishes filling.

 The physics behind it are straightforward: water in motion carries momentum.
 When a valve snaps shut, that momentum has nowhere to go, so it creates a pressure surge that slams back through the pipe like a shockwave.
-In some cases, these spikes can reach 10 times your normal water pressure — enough to crack pipes, loosen joints, and destroy fixtures over time.
+Sudden valve closures can add a spike of 10 to 15 PSI (or more) on top of your static line pressure, enough to crack pipes, loosen joints, and destroy fixtures over time.

 What Causes Water Hammer in Pipes?